mate-academy/py-car-wash-station/README.md

 rating / car wash station
 distance to the center of the city, returns number rounded to 1 decimal;
-3. `wash_single_car` - method, that washes a single car, so it should have `clean_mark` equals wash station's `clean_power`, if `wash_station.clean_power` is greater than `car.clean_mark`;
+3. `wash_single_car`s - method, that washes a single car, so it should have `clean_mark` equals wash station's `clean_power`, if `wash_station.clean_power` is greater than `car.clean_mark`;
 4. `rate_service` - method that adds a single rate to the wash station, and based on this single rate